bmortel/ECS150P2/REPORT.md

 increments by one every time a new thread is created.
 A `Tcb` variable called ` currTcb` is used to store the currently running thread.

-The library also has helped functions such as `check_tid` which searched for a given thread with the matching given TID, `check_waiting` which searches for the parent TID stored in the thread in a given queue, and `free_claimed` which frees the memory of a thread after it has been collected. ### uthread_create The join function first checks if the main thread has been initialized.
+The library also has helper functions such as `check_tid` which searches for a given thread with the matching given TID, `check_waiting` which searches for the parent TID stored in the thread in a given queue, and `free_claimed` which frees the memory of a thread after it has been collected.

+### uthread_create
+The join function first checks if the main thread has been initialized.
 Afterwards, it creates a new `Tcb` variable and allocates memory for the stack.
 The TID is incremented and assigned to the newly created thread.
 The current